briglx/AzureBillingReports/README.md

 # If you want to see STDOUT use
 docker run --rm -a STDOUT --env-file local.env azurebillingreports:latest

 # Deploy the image to repository.
-Repalce the name <registryname> with the name of your repository.
+Replace the name <registryname> with the name of your repository.
 After deploying, this will remove the image from your local Docker environment
 az acr login --name  <registryname>
 docker tag azurebillingreports <registryname>.azurecr.io/azurebillingreports:v1 docker push <registryname>.azurecr.io/azurebillingreports:v1